Since the introduction of

 Scientists first recognized the signs of an alien species introduction after a mass occurrence of the Asian phytoplankton algae Odontella (Biddulphia sinensis) in the North Sea in 1903.
 But it was not until the 1970s that the scientific community began reviewing the problem in detail.
 In the late 1980s, Canada and Australia were among countries experiencing particular problems with invasive species, and they brought their concerns to the attention of IMO's Marine Environment Protection Committee (MEPC).

-The problem of invasive species in ships’ ballast water is largely due to the expanded trade and traffic volume over the last few decades and since the volumes of seaborne trade continue to increase the problem may not yet have reached its peak.
+The problem of invasive species in ships’ ballast water is largely due to the expanded trade and traffic volume over the last few decades and, since the volumes of seaborne trade continue to increase, the problem may not yet have reached its peak yet.
 The effects in many areas of the world have been devastating.
-Quantitative data show the rate of bio-invasions is continuing to increase at an alarming rate and new areas are being invaded all the time.
+Quantitative data show that the rate of bio-invasions is continuing to increase at an alarming rate and new areas are being invaded all the time.

 For some examples of aquatic bio-invasions causing major impact please click here.
 It should be noted, however, that there are hundreds of other serious invasions which have been or are in the process of being recorded around the world.

-IMO has been at the front of the international effort by taking the lead in addressing the transfer of aquatic invasive species (AIS) through shipping.
-In 1991 the MEPC adopted Guidelines for preventing the introduction of unwanted organisms and pathogens from ships' ballast water and sediment discharges (MEPC resolution 50(31)); while the United Nations Conference on Environment and Development (UNCED), held in Rio de Janeiro in 1992, recognized the issue as a major international concern.
+IMO has been at the front of the international effort by taking the lead in addressing the transfer of invasive aquatic species (IAS) through shipping.
+In 1991 the MEPC adopted the International Guidelines for preventing the introduction of unwanted aquatic organisms and pathogens from ships' ballast water and sediment discharges (resolution MEPC.50(31)); while the United Nations Conference on Environment and Development (UNCED), held in Rio de Janeiro in 1992, recognized the issue as a major international concern.

-The MEPC, at its fifty-first session in April 2004, approved a programme for the development of guidelines and procedures for uniform implementation of the BWM Convention, listed in Conference resolution 1 including additional guidance required but not listed in the resolution.
+The MEPC, at its fifty-first session in April 2004, approved a programme for the development of guidelines and procedures for uniform implementation of the BWM Convention, listed in Conference resolution 1, including additional guidance required but not listed in the resolution.
 The programme was further expanded at the fifty-third session of the MEPC in July 2005 to develop and adopt 14 sets of Guidelines, the last one being adopted by resolution MEPC.173(58) in October 2008.
 The Guidelines and other relevant guidance documents can be found here .

 Approval of ballast water management systems